Assessment report design: 6 key tips to do it right for your consultancy or in your company

 This is an interesting color guideline, but of course you need to consider your branding style and subject as well.
 You can also use variations of these colors, you don’t have to go for the brightest yellow or the “grassiest” green 😉 Just make sure your report is based on a theme color, and build the rest around it.

-6. Find balance between text and visuals
+Report design tip #6: Find a balance between text and visuals

 Clutter smothers, simplicity breathes: make the results of your questionnaire easy to digest.
 If there is too much text, people tend to start reading diagonally and miss out on interesting insights.
 Instead, look for a balance between visuals like charts, diagrams or helpful images.
 We’ve already mentioned above how to design charts and select images for reports.